LCC International University: History

+In 2011, Dr. Marlene Wall was appointed President of LCC International University, thereby becoming the first female rector in Lithuania.
+Dr Wall had previously visited LCC in 1991 to teach English classes at the Summer English Language Institute.
+She later moved to Klaipėda in 2002.
+Dr. Wall has a Ph.D. from Kansas State University, US.

 Study Programs

-Students at LCC International University enroll in six bachelor programs of study: International Business Administration, English Language and Literature, Psychology, Theology, Contemporary Communication and International Relations and Development.
-LCC also offers two Master of Arts (M.A.) degrees: Teaching English to Speakers of Other Languages (TESOL) and International Management program in partnership with Taylor University (Indiana, USA).
+Students at LCC International University enroll in six bachelor programs of study: International Business Administration, English Language and Literature, Psychology, Theology, Contemporary Communication, and International Relations and Development.
+LCC also offers a Master of Arts (M.A.) degree in Teaching English to Speakers of other Languages (TESOL).

-University Community

-The current student enrollment is 781, 80% of whom are international students from 57 countries.
-Each semester about 35 Study Abroad students come to LCC from North American universities.

-One-third of LCC faculty are Lithuanian while two-thirds are from Western Europe, Canada and the United States.